usi-dag/JVBench-artifact/artifact/README.md

 - The main script to reproduce the evaluation of our paper is `run.sh`, which receives one of the following arguments specifying the run mode:

     - `precollected`: Generates the figures shown in the paper using pre-collected data.

     - `evaluation`: Runs JVBench in the container and then generates the figures from the collected data.

+    - `clean`: Cleans the environment by deleting the generated figures and the newly collected data.

 ### Generating figures with pre-collected data